rac-sri/CONTROLLY/README.md

 [Rinkeby Test Network](https://m.me/106119301137974)
 [Video](https://youtu.be/0Jk45bH-DlQ)

-## Challenges I ran into

-The few stages I got stuck were:

-1. Machine Learning Model integration in my bot.
-2. Designing the architecture for a bot to tackle messages in a sequential manner.
-3. **Why would someone use my bot?**.
-The solution I came up with was NFT tokens.
-If people get rewarded for using a bot, then they will use it!!.
-So by giving them NFT token and leveling their tokens with time, this not only attracts customers, but also results in more database regarding such negatively influential texts and posts.

-## Accomplishments that I'm proud of

-1. Proper working backend design with proper tests for the smart contract.
-2. Work Flow design of the chatbot.
-3. Learning about several cloud services related to ML.
-4. Quite a good understanding of interacting with ERC721 smart contracts.

-## What I learned

-1. Cloud features related to ML, mainly NLP.
-2. Created two chatbots for following the tutorial purposes, resulting in me understanding not only making an interactive chatbot, but also a web view based bot too.
-3. Running a typescript project using PM2.

 ## What's next for CONTROLLY

 1. Integration of a Text Semantic Similarity Model for better record maintenance.